It’s official: I’m the world’s worst travel blogger.

 As I found out, gigantic waves are only fun when they aren’t crushing you into the bottom of the sea.
 Fortunately, the soft sand kept my skull in one piece but popped the ligaments in my thumb like Slash does guitar strings.

 Considering that the last time I tried to surf (Bali in 2009) I actually drowned and had to be rescued by lifeguards, I don’t mind the broken thumb.
 I call the day a success.
+And I get yet another entry in the growing list of vagabonding injuries.

 Circle the World Clockwise